-Transfer applicants are degree-seeking students who, at the time of application, have completed a minimum of 24 credits of college-level coursework.
+Transfer applicants are degree-seeking students who, at the time of application, have attempted college-level coursework after graduating high school or completing a GED program.
 Remedial courses, concurrent enrollment courses (courses taken while in high school), and courses taken at schools that are not regionally accredited do not count toward the total credit count.

 Transfer students are required to submit the following: